youthinfront/youthinfront-site/will-i-get-in-trouble-NSBA.md

 > Yes.
 Students have a constitutional right to free speech at school, but schools may regulate speech that interferes with the operations of the school or infringes upon the rights of others.

 2. Is a student’s right to free speech at school absolute?
 > No. Schools can also regulate speech when the school reasonably forecasts material disruption.
-Be familiar with the type of circumstances that courts have identi ed as constituting “material and substantial disruption” or “impingement” of the rights of others.
+Be familiar with the type of circumstances that courts have identified as constituting “material and substantial disruption” or “impingement” of the rights of others.

 3. Is protest a form of protected student speech?
 > Yes.
 Protest is a recognized form of protected student speech